Back to courses

 Option II.
 Advanced Laparoscopic Surgery Hands-On Workshop (Porcine or Cadaver)

-Workshop Directors: Rocco Ricciardi and Jennifer Irani
+Workshop Directors: Rocco Ricciardi, MD and Jennifer Irani, MD

-Guest Director: Quentin Denost, MD
+Guest Director: Ayhan Kuzu, MD

 Advanced colorectal laparoscopic surgery course in a porcine model that will offer hands on training in: